-When first implementing barcode scanning, take the time open the Vaccine Lot Manager and scan all your existing lots to catch and fix any errors before they interrupt your work day.
+When you first implement barcode scanning, take the time open the Vaccine Lot Manager and scan all your existing lots to catch and fix any errors before they interrupt your work day.

-Contact your PCC Client Advocate to help with immunization configuration.
+Contact PCC support to help with immunization setup.